 Fiction: You Don’t Need to List Hours of Operation or a Website

-While NAP data is important, you should also include hours of operation and a website URL in your Google My Business listing and other local listings across the web.
+While NAP data is important, you should also include hours of operation and a website URL in your Google Business Profile listing and other local listings across the web.
 This provides customers with quick information about when they can visit your location or contact you, and it gives them a place to go online where they can find additional information about your business and its services.

 Fact: A Website with Good User Experience Is Valuable